Use image views

 View metadata

-You can view its metadata at any time by expanding the Image layer metadata button.
+You can view an image's metadata at any time by expanding the Image layer metadata button.

-1. Click the document button in the Focus Panel header to view the corresponding metadata of your focused image.
+1. Click the document button in the Focus Panel header to view the corresponding metadata of the focused image.

 Note: